swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 To simplify a common use case, enums from modules imported as `@testable` will always be treated as exhaustive as well.

 All other uses of enums (`if case`, creation, accessing members, etc) do not change.
-Only the exhaustiveness checking of switches is affected by `exhaustive` and `nonexhaustive`, and then only across module boundaries.
-Non-exhaustive switches over `exhaustive` enums (and boolean values) will continue to be invalid in all language modes.
+Only the exhaustiveness checking of switches is affected by `@exhaustive` and `@nonexhaustive`, and then only across module boundaries.
+Non-exhaustive switches over `@exhaustive` enums (and boolean values) will continue to be invalid in all language modes.

 > Note: Once Swift supports cross-module inlinable functions, switch statements in such functions will also need to provide a catch-all case, even for non-exhaustive enums declared in the same module.